Skip to main content

 In the attic

 Go up during the daytime and turn off all the lights.
 Anywhere you see light coming in (walls or roof) is a potential entry point for rodents.
+Small gaps or cracks can be filled with Xcluder® Fill Fabric.
+You may need to call a professional roofer for larger entry points.

 In the basement or crawlspace

 Cracks in the foundation and/or around windows in a basement or crawlspace are comment rodent entry points that often need to be addressed.
 It’s also important to look at all utility lines, pipes, wires and/or vents that come through the wall or ceiling, as these are also common rodent entry points.
+Any gaps larger than ¼ an inch (or roughly the size of a pencil) around these features should be filled with Xcluder® Fill Fabric Extremely large or long gaps or cracks may need to be addressed by a professional

 Foundation

 Walk around the perimeter of your home looking for any gaps, cracks or openings in the foundation or walls.
 Does your structure have weep holes (small openings in masonry walls that allow water to drain and air to circulate)?
 Xcluder® Fill Fabric’s mesh design allows both air and water to easily run through, while still blocking rodents or other pests from getting inside.
+Anything ¼ inch (or roughly the diameter of a pencil) or larger should be filled with Xcluder® Fill Fabric.
+Large or long gaps or cracks should be addressed by a professional

 Utility Lines

 Look at all utility lines, pipes and wires that enter the house from the outside.
 Zero in on where the utility line enters the wall, and check for gaps around any of the line, as these are all very common rodent entry points.
+Anything ¼ inch (or roughly the diameter of a pencil) or larger should be filled with Xcluder® Fill Fabric.

 Roof

 Do a visual inspection of your roofline to identify any gaps or holes larger than ¼ an inch (pay special attention to the space between the house and the roof eves).
 If you are using a ladder, always use caution!
+Small gaps or cracks ¼ inch or larger (or roughly the diameter of a pencil) should be filled with Xcluder® Fill Fabric Large or long gaps or cracks should be addressed by a professional

 Garage